catherinelee274/Machine-Learning-Reading-Group/README.md

 - discussion

-Completed Papers
-- Lora
+Papers we would like to read
+- [x] Low Rank Adaptation
+- [x] Contrastive Language-Image Pretraining
+- [x] Retrieval Augmented Generation
-- Rag
+- [ ] Deepseed

 TODO
 - chaneg to pdf